Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

 I took a deep breath and started rehearsing again.

-April and I met in the commuter lounge during the first month of our freshman year at Eastern Vermont University.
+Emily and I met in the commuter lounge during the first month of our freshman year at Eastern Vermont University.
 It was crowded, and there were no tables available.
-April was sitting alone, so I approached her.
+Emily was sitting alone, so I approached her.
 Not because she looked particularly approachable or anything, but she was the only person I saw who wasn't deeply engrossed in the "getting-to-know-yous".

 "Is anyone sitting here?"